 - Provide a hierarchy of safe reporting channels - if your company has over 50 employees.
 In the first instance, reports are to be made within the organisation and then via external channels, which public authorities are obliged to set up.

-NB Anyone choosing to report externally will not lose any of the protections. - Prepare for the widening scope - the EU rules cover financial services, public procurement, prevention of money laundering, product and transport safety, nuclear safety, consumer and data protection.
+NB: Anyone choosing to report externally will not lose any of the protections. - Prepare for the widening scope - the EU rules cover financial services, public procurement, prevention of money laundering, product and transport safety, nuclear safety, consumer and data protection.

-- Support & protect whistleblowers from retaliation - including suspension, demotion and intimidation.
+- Support amd protect whistleblowers from retaliation - including suspension, demotion and intimidation.
 Measures include independent information and advice, assistance from competent authorities, legal aid in criminal and cross-border proceedings and financial support.
 Colleagues and relatives must be protected too.

 There are also provisions to protect whistleblowers from liability to prevent companies from misusing copyright, defamation, copyright or insider dealing legislation to silence or threaten whistleblowers.

-4. How to deal with employee disclosures
+4. How do you deal with employee disclosures?

 After the employee discloses information, it is good practice to hold a meeting with the whistleblower to gather all the information needed to understand the situation.